data-science-with-r/data-visualization-transformation-project/README.md

  - Only plots and summary statistics that are relevant to the research question(s) should be created.

- - Should come to the conclusion that the more potent the pesticide, the less decrease in volume of solution.
+ - Should come to the conclusion that there is a relationship between longer taxi rides and those who tip (~ 2 miles difference between tip and no tip).

+ - Should come to the conclusion that, regardless if the taxi ride is on a weekday or weekend, passangers who tip tend to be riding for a longer distance. taxi rides and those who tip (~ 2 miles difference between tip and no tip).

- - Should come to the conclusion that regardless of treatment, the mean decrease is volume of solution is roughly 10 more for the top 4 rows than the bottom 4 rows.
+ - Should come to the conclusion that there is some to little evidence of a relationship between those who tip for Chicago Independents (94.8% of the time) and the rest of the companies (91.8%).

 </details>